My sculpture of Icarus was at the Olympic Village in 2012.

 I was commissioned to make a piece of sculpture for the London Olympics 2012.
 The figure is of the life sized boy Icarus about to leap off into the sky and freedom.
 The original work was made in clay and plaster and took many months to make.
 It was then cast into bronze and then transported to London and placed in the central competitor’s area in the Olympic Village during both the Olympics and the Paralympics in 2012.

 I had been fascinated by the Icarus myth, before this time, and found him an inspiring figure of daring, youthful courage and optimism.
 I have gone on to create 9 more Icarus figures and I’m not finished yet!
-Icarus I was the first in a small edition and is available through The Sculpture Park.
+Icarus I was the first in a small edition.
 On the plinth below the figure is part of a poem written for the piece by Michael Spilberg, it reads:

 My Audacity Was My Joy,